lockdownstudio/esx_journalist/README.md

 1. CD in your resources/[esx] folder

-2. Import esx_journaliste.sql in your database
+2. Import esx_journalist.sql in your database

 3. Add this in your server.cfg :

-> start esx_journaliste
+> start esx_journalist

 If you want player management you have to set Config.EnablePlayerManagement to true in config.lua You can config VaultManagement with true/false (don't forget to comment the area in the same file)